Settle–Carlisle line: Recent developments

+Today

 45596 Bahamas approaching Long Marton heading south along the Settle and Carlisle Line in 2019.

 From April 2016, Arriva Rail North Ltd took over all passenger services on the line from the previous operator which was run by Serco & Abellio.
 As part of the new franchise agreement with the DfT, service improvements were implemented from the May 2018 timetable change with one extra weekday service each way and two extra trains each way on Sundays.
 Arriva also began work to install digital information screens and ticket machines at each station in early 2019.
 As from 1 March 2020, passenger services are now operated by the publicly run company Northern Trains, who have maintained this level of service.

 In March 2020, it was discovered that the 144-year-old Ribblehead Viaduct required further major repairs.
 There were numerous defects to the masonry which had opened up, and pieces of debris had fallen off the edge.
 Alongside issues with the masonry there were fractures to the arches and piers, together with problems with the drainage system.
 Repair work was completed in April 2021 at a cost of around £2.1 million.

 The line was blocked once again in October 2022, when the rear half of a northbound Clitheroe to Carlisle Yard freight train derailed as it was leaving the line at Petteril Bridge Junction, on the outskirts of Carlisle on Wednesday 19 October.
 Five of the fourteen tank wagons in the consist left the rails, damaging the track, signalling equipment and river bridge.
 The stranded wagons (one of which toppled into the river) were recovered in mid-November using a heavy lift crane, after which the bridge was repaired/reinforced and new track, points and signal cables were installed to replace those damaged in the accident.
 The line reopened to traffic on schedule on 7 December 2022.